sayimriaz/sayimriaz/README.md

 Hi there 👋 I'm Sayim.
-I am a Frontend Web Develpment and Work as a Freelancer.
+I am a Frontend Web Development and Work as a Freelancer.

 - 🔭 I’m currently working on ...HTML, CSS, JS , Angular
 - 🌱 I’m currently learning ...
 Angular